AmericaML/AmericaML/README.md

 👩‍💻 Women in Tech |  🌍 Globe Trotter | 🧩 Puzzler  | 🌟 Wearable Tech Enthusiast

-Welcome to my GitHub! 🌟 Woman in tech with a love for exploring new places ✈️, learning languages 🌍, solving puzzles 🧩, and experimenting with wearable technology.
+Welcome to my GitHub!
+- 🌟 Woman in tech with
+- a love for exploring new places ✈️,
+- learning languages 🌍,
+- solving puzzles 🧩
+- experimenting with wearable technology.
 My journey blends creativity with innovation, making everyday tech more exciting! 💡

 What I'm Learning